aimtruong/handy-helper/README.md

 ## Description
-    AS A , I WANT a website where I can browse multiple construction services to get my projects done SO THAT I can have a better property
+    AS A property owner, I WANT a website where I can browse multiple construction services to get my projects done SO THAT I can have a better property

 ---